PiggyAwesome/useless/README.md

-Yo mamma so fat when she goes camping the bears hide their food
+Yo mamma so fat that when she died, she ended world hunger.